 Right in the heart of busy is an oasis for over 280 bird species & people too.
 An early 19th Century fashion fad almost drove egrets to extinction.

 It's baby season!
 Red fox mama grooming her kit.

-Fred was at the end of his lens range but still managed to get a great shot of this new mama and her playful kit.
+Fred from Fort Miller, New York says he was at the end of his lens range but still managed to get a great shot of this new mama and her playful kit.